kentpmckinney/epi-tap-room/README.md

 * Git (recommended)
-* An updated web browser (Internet Explorer may not be compatible)
 <br/>

 ### Setting up a Development Environment

 The following steps are meant to be a quick way to get the project up and running.

 1. Download a copy of the source code from: https://github.com/kentpmckinney/epi-tap-room or clone using the repository link: https://github.com/kentpmckinney/epi-tap-room.git
 1. Launch a new tab in a web browser